-Before we think about the concept of a social media calendar, let’s first reacquaint ourselves with the calendar as we should understand it.
+Before we think about the concept of how to create a social media calendar, let’s first reacquaint ourselves with the calendar as we should understand it.

 Let’s start off with a mini-experiment: how many holidays can you think of for the month of May?